 The term “ghost town” in today’s time has evolved from its more literal interpretation to describe any small town that has been abandoned or vacated.
 Most of the time, however, towns devoid of inhabitants have nowhere to grow but older.
 Not so for old Alder.

 There are dozens of things to see and do on the Lewis and Clark Trail Highway in southwest Washington (see here and here for just a few examples), but surely one of the most unique lies just outside a tiny berg called Knappton on the bank of the Columbia River.
 If you head west from Knappton Cove you might spot a rusty barge parked in a shallow bay called Hungry Harbor.
 There is

 One of the most enthralling aspects of Washington state – besides its snow-capped mountain vistas, panoramic ocean views, arid desert plains, and ancient lakes, rivers and forests – is the fact that there is a unique and wonderful history attached to each one.
 Nowhere is that arguably more evident than in the southwestern foothills of Mount Rainier.
 On the surface, an affordable train ride through the woods (with or without

 In honor of the Seattle flagship’s 93rd birthday, the Steamship Virginia V Foundation is offering the public a limited number of tickets to join them for the birthday cruise on Sunday, June 7th.
 They’re celebrating 93 years of “Keeping The Steam Up!” around the Puget Sound with the annual celebratory cruise.
 Proud to continue the tradition of steaming in the northwest, the foundation says it’s looking forward to welcoming you aboard.
 The cruise is presented

 My thanks to 91-year-old Robert Peloli – the last living coal miner in Wilkeson, his family, Wilkeson Mayor Bob Walker, Pierce County, and Dave Kellman, my intrepid videographer for this story.
 I think this is the best video we’ve done, and it’s a story near and dear to my heart.
 I hope you all enjoy watching it as much as I enjoyed making it!

 There have always been references to the famed Puget Sound Mosquito Fleet that I’ve run across while researching Washington State history.
 The entrepreneurial spirit that gave birth to the fleet in the 1850s is part of what makes Washington such a fascinating place.
 From the 1850s through the 1920s, it was said there were so many steam ships racing around the Sound that it looked like a swarm of mosquitos.
-And among the most popular stopovers in the 1890s was the

 In a split second, I knew it was a bald eagle as it shot by about ten feet overhead.
 I had never been that close to one in flight before.
 The unmistakable white markings, yellow beak and talons and gargantuan wingspan that easily distinguished it from the more common ravens and falcons in Ocean Shores were clearly visible just before it disappeared over the roofline as quickly as it had materialized.
-On the third-floor balcony of the house that borders

 Everybody thought I was joking when I said I was taking a business trip from Olympia to Vancouver to Yakima to Spokane to Wenatchee to Everett to Bellevue to Tacoma and back to Olympia in two days.
 The itinerary I had laid out with Google Maps said it was a cinch and I’m the guy who enjoys driving around this beautiful state we call home.
 Well, I proved to everyone

 Today I saw a request for name suggestions for Washington State’s newest additions to the ferry fleet.
 I’ve got a dozen or so ideas that I’ll be submitting, and you can too by following the directions outlined in the news release below.
 Now before you start submitting things like S.S.
 Minnow, Ship of Fools or Taxpayer’s Folly, keep in mind that the Washington State Transportation Commission has certain requirements – such

 Being cooped up in the house for days on end is enough to drive anyone mad, and throwing a four-year-old in the cage can sometimes seem just plain cruel.
 So needless to say, I had to get my poor wife and son out of the house before we all ended up in the newspaper the next day.
 Despite the intermittent weather on Saturday, we decided to visit Tumwater Historical Park

 We’re leaving for Carmel, California, tomorow to spend Christmas with my inlaws.
 My job today, besides packing and cleaning house, was to drop the dog off at the boarding facility.
 Living in Lacey, we board her at Northwind Kennels, which is just a short drive southeast on the Yelm Highway from our house.
 On the way, I drove past a small, brown sign that read, “Historical Marker” with an arrow pointing